mschauer/CausalInference.jl/README.md

 df = (x=x, v=v, w=w, z=z, s=s)
 ```

 With this data ready, we can now see to what extent we can back out the underlying causal structure from the data using the PC algorithm.
-Under the hood, the PC algorithm uses repeated conditional independence tests to determine the causal influence between different variables in a data set.
+Under the hood, the PC algorithm uses repeated conditional independence tests to determine the causal relationships between different variables in a given data set.
 In order to run the PC algorithm on our test data set, we need to specify not only the data set we want to use, but also the conditional independence test alongside a p-value.
 For now, let's use a simple Gaussian conditional independence test with a p-value of 0.01.

 ```Julia
 est_g = pcalg(df, 0.01, gausscitest)